lamhq/tech-notes/pages/devops/aws/monitoring/1-cloudwatch.md

 ## Overview

-CloudWatch is a monitoring and observability platform that was designed to give us insight into our AWS architecture.

-It enables you to **monitor and manage various metrics** and **configure alarm actions** based on data from those metrics.
+CloudWatch lets you collect, retrieve, and graph numeric performance metrics from AWS and non-AWS resources.

+AWS services send metrics to CloudWatch, including:
+- EC2 instance CPU utilization
+- EBS volume read and write IOPS
+- S3 bucket sizes
+- DynamoDB consumed read and write capacity units
+- Custom metrics from your applications
+- ...

-AWS services send metrics to CloudWatch.
-CloudWatch then uses these metrics to create graphs automatically that show how performance has changed over time.
+CloudWatch uses metrics to create graphs automatically that show how performance has changed over time.

-You can use CloudWatch to:
+CloudWatch Alarms can send you a notification or take an action based on the value of those metrics.

+CloudWatch Logs lets you collect, store, view, and search logs from AWS and non- AWS sources

+Use cases:
 - Visualize logs and metrics with the AWS Management Console.
 - Discover insights to keep your applications healthy.
 - Troubleshoot issues.